 Ms Doyle-Price, now Minister for Mental Health, Inequalities and Suicide Prevention, will ensure every local area has effective plans in place to stop unnecessary deaths and investigate how technology can help identify those most at risk.

-“In my time as health minister I have met many people who have been bereaved by suicide and their stories of pain and loss will stay with me for a long time.
+She said: “In my time as Health Minister I have met many people who have been bereaved by suicide and their stories of pain and loss will stay with me for a long time.

 “It’s these people who need to be at the heart of what we do and I welcome this opportunity to work closely with them, as well as experts, to oversee a cross-Government suicide prevention plan, making their sure their views are always heard.”

-Health Secretary Matt Hancock said: “We’re already making progress when it comes to suicide prevention, the suicide rate is at its lowest for seven years, although each is a tragic but “preventable” death.
+Health Secretary Matt Hancock said the suicide rate it at its lowest for seven years, although each is a tragic but “preventable” death.

-“But we need to do more to challenge the stigma that people with mental ill-health face and make sure they feel they can reach out for help.
+“We need to do more to challenge the stigma that people with mental ill-health face and make sure they feel they can reach out for help,” he said.

-A new report will be published into the state of young people’s mental health every year on World Mental Health Day, it said.
+Meanwhile, a new report will be published into the state of young people’s mental health every year on World Mental Health Day.